bcongelio/nfl-analytics-with-r-book/docs/01-nfl-analytics-and-r.md

 data <- nflreadr::load_player_stats(2021)

 ay.per.attempt <- data %>%
-  group_by(player_name) %>%
+  group_by(player_id) %>%
   filter(season_type == "REG") %>%
+  summarize(player_name = first(player_name),
-  summarize(n.attempts = sum(attempts),
+            n.attempts = sum(attempts),
             n.airyards = sum(passing_air_yards),
             ay.attempt = n.airyards / n.attempts) %>%
   filter(n.attempts >= 400) %>%
-  arrange(desc(ay.attempt))
+  select(player_name, ay.attempt) %>%
+  arrange(-ay.attempt)
 ```

-In the above example, we are using `group_by` to combine the desired statistics for each individual quarterback.
-After filtering to include just those statistics for the regular season, we use the `summarize` function to find two items: (1.) the total number of passing attempts by each QB which is outputted into a new row titled `n.attempts` and the regular season total of each QB's air yards, again outputted into a new row titled `n.airyards`.
+In the above example, we are using `group_by` to combine the desired statistics based on each unique `player_id` to, again, avoid any issues with player names within the data.
+After filtering to include just those statistics for the regular season, we first use the `summarize` function grab the first `player_name` associated with the `player_id`.
+After, we find two items: (1.) the total number of passing attempts by each QB which is outputted into a new row titled `n.attempts` and the regular season total of each QB's air yards, again outputted into a new row titled `n.airyards`.

 It is important to note that the final row created with the `summarize` function is not a statistic included within `load_player_stats()`.
 In order to find a QB's average air yards per attempt, we must use the first two items we've created and do some simple division (the created `n.airyards` divided by `n.attempts`).